chmouel/snazy/README.md

 Snazy is a simple tool to parse json logs and output them in a nice format with nice colors.

-As a [`tekton`](http://tekton.dev) developer this works pretty well with tekton controllers and webhooks pods but the shoudld work as well with most knative package and other pods using go-uber/zap.
+As a [`tekton`](http://tekton.dev) developer who has to dig into controller/webhook logs I wanted something that is a bit easier to look on the eyes and identify error/info/warning statements easily.

+It's not only for `tekton` but would work well with projects using [`go-uber/zap`](https://github.com/uber-go/zap) library like [`knative`](https://knative.dev) and many others.

 ## Screenshot

-### Default

 ![screenshot](./.github/screenshot.png)